Differential Graded Categories are k-linear Stable Infinity Categories: Abstract

 \section{Abstract}

 \scalefont{1.1} We describe a comparison between pretriangulated differential graded categories and certain stable $\infty$-categories.
-Specifically, we use a model category structure on differential graded categories over $k$ (a field of characteristic $0$) where the weak equivalences are the Morita equivalences, and where the fibrant objects are in particular pretriangulated differential graded categories.
-We show the underlying $\oo$-category of this model category is equivalent to the $\oo$-category of $k$-linear stable $\oo$-categories.
+Specifically, we use a model category structure on small differential graded categories over $k$ (a commutative ring with unit) where the weak equivalences are the Morita equivalences, and where the fibrant objects are in particular pretriangulated differential graded categories.
+We show the underlying $\oo$-category of this model category is equivalent to the $\oo$-category of small idempotent-complete $k$-linear stable $\oo$-categories.

 \centerline{Contents} \contentsname{}